MiguelLoureiro98/TimeSeries/README.md

 TimeSeries is an Arduino library for time series forecasting.

-The library provides support for well-known statistical forecasting models, such as autoregressive models and moving average models.
+The library provides support for well-known statistical forecasting models, such as autoregressive and moving average models.
 Recursive multi-step forecasting is supported.

 ## Features